Assisted Living

 Our free tool provides options, advice, and next steps based on your unique situation.

-As dementia progresses, people often spend more time sleeping during the day and awake or restless at night.
 “Sleep itself is often a major stressor for caregivers, and when you add wandering, it’s really a challenge,” says Denny.
-“No one is happy or able to provide their best care when they’re waking up multiple times a night — especially when they’re fearful that their loved one getting up will wander.”
-Some causes of dementia wandering at night may include:
+“No one is happy or able to provide their best care when they’re waking up multiple times a night — especially when they’re fearful that their loved one will wander.”

-Physical discomfort.
-Someone may wake because of a physical need, like hunger, thirst, or a bathroom trip.
-While searching for a solution, they may become disoriented and leave the room.
+• Physical discomfort.
+Someone may wake up because of a physical need, such as hunger, thirst, or the need to use the bathroom.
+While trying to address that need, they may become disoriented and wander away.

-Boredom.
-Circadian rhythms — the natural, internal processes that tell us when to go to sleep and wake — often change as people age.
-Seniors with Alzheimer’s and other types of dementia generally experience more drastic changes than others.
-Because of the disruption in circadian rhythms, it’s common for people with dementia to feel wide awake during the night.
-Lying in bed can be boring when you aren’t tired, and people may get up to find something to do.
+• Boredom.
+Circadian rhythms — the natural, internal processes that tell us when to go to sleep and wake up — often change as people age.
+Seniors who have Alzheimer’s and other types of dementia generally experience more drastic changes than others.
+It’s common for people who have dementia to feel wide awake during the night.
+They may become bored and get up to find something to do.

-Wandering can happen to anyone experiencing dementia who’s mobile, whether they walk or use a wheelchair.
-It may begin in the early stages of dementia, even before a diagnosis.
 “Many caregivers I speak with doubt that their loved one is at risk for wandering,” says Denny.
 “But it’s good to be at least aware this is an issue early on, so appropriate precautions can be taken.”
-Monitor these warning signs if you believe your loved one’s at risk.
-They may be:

 • Pacing, making repetitive motions, or repeating phrases